Clarity

 Daily review

 Daily review is a routine you should perform at least once a day.
-During the daily review you prepare all the tasks you need to accomplish during Today.
-This is done by taking tasks from top of the Current Week stage and moving tasks to Today stage.
+During the Daily review you prepare all the tasks you need to accomplish during Today.
+This is done by taking tasks from the top of the Current Week stage and moving them to the Today stage.

 It is recommended to do a daily review every morning, but you can choose a different time depending on your personal preference - for example, at the end of each day for the next day.

-During the daily review you should also review the New stage, clarify any missing information and prioritize these tasks to either of the other stages in the Agenda.
+During the daily review you should also review the New stage, clarify any missing information, and prioritize these tasks into one of the other stages in the Agenda.

 Weekly review